nickserv/danamccurdy.com/_posts/2013-11-15-being-and-ego.md

 ---
 title: Being and Ego
 category: life
+published: true
+centered: false
 ---

-I think that sometimes, we long to be what we think we aren't, but really already are.
+_I think that sometimes, we long to be what we think we aren't, but really already are.
 Maybe it's as simple as letting go of wanting.
-This isn't the only path to happiness, but  surely it's a good start!
+This isn't the only path to happiness, but  surely it's a good start!_

-> To die as an ego
+To die as an ego
-> And be reborn as Being,
+And be reborn as Being,
-> That is the dream.
+That is the dream.

-> Ego dreams the dream.
+Ego dreams the dream.
-> But Being IS the dream.
+But Being IS the dream.
-> The dream is already real.
+The dream is already real.

-> Being is inside the dream;
+Being is inside the dream;
-> And the dream is inside Being.
+And the dream is inside Being.